ammancilla/hangman_engine/README.md

 require 'hangman_engine'
 ```
 ## Usage
-- **Game Flow**
+#### Game Flow

  All you need to control your Hangman game flow is in `HangmanEngine::Game`.
-To get started, create a new      `HangmanEngine::Game` instace:
+To get started, create a new instace:

 ```ruby
 # - Parameters